 Compiling Mono on Windows

 There are two ways of building Mono on Windows, both do require a Cygwin setup which provides some tools required by Mono at build time.
-First, download and install Cygwin from www.cygwin.com.
+First, download Cygwin from www.cygwin.com.
 Use the 32 bit installer (setup-x86.exe).

-At this point, you can do a VisualStudio build or you can continue reading the instructions for a cygwin build.
+At this point, you can either do a Visual Studio build or you can continue reading the instructions for a Cygwin build.

 See also these articles: